makardvaj/makardvaj/README.md

-- 👋 Hi, I’m @makardvaj
-- 👀 I’m interested in opportunities for learning.
-- 🌱 I’m currently learning LaTeX.
-- 💞️ I’m looking to collaborate on Python3, LaTeX, C.
-- 📫 How to reach me : [redacted].
-- 😄 Pronouns: words used in place of nouns, to make text easier to read.
-- ⚡ Fun fact: There are no atheists in a foxhole.

 <!---
 makardvaj/makardvaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.